 Boy Scout and Girl Scout programs, a major part of Nisei life before the war, were revived at Heart Mountain.
 Koyasan Troop 379 was the largest, but soon 13 Boy Scout Troops and one Girl Scout Troop had been reactivated.
 The rustic environment lent itself to Scouting-related activities, such as swimming, hiking, and recreational camping on the banks of the Shoshone River and around Heart Mountain.
 Scouts led the raising of the flag and Pledge of Allegiance each morning, and they had a drum and bugle corps and a drill team for girls.
 They held meetings and jamborees with scouts from nearby Powell and Cody.
 It was during one of these jamborees that Norman Mineta and Alan Simpson met as youngsters and became lifelong friends and political allies, both serving in Congress as elected representatives.

-Many Wyoming residents, who had initially opposed the presence of nearly 11,000 Japanese Americans in their midst, ultimately came to accept the internees who shopped and utilized services in nearby Cody and Powell.
+Many Wyoming residents, who had initially opposed the presence of nearly 11,000 Japanese Americans in their midst, ultimately came to accept the Heart Mountain incarcerees who shopped and utilized services in nearby Cody and Powell.
 Residents were awarded special permits to leave the camp for shopping and temporary work.
 The camp was an economic boon to Park County, which may have helped local residents feel positively towards the Japanese Americans.
 The most visible legacy of Heart Mountain is the irrigation canal that incarcerees helped build.
 As restrictions began to ease, the internees were given opportunities to move from the camp to work or go to college in the Midwest or the East.